MozzieMD/webhook-reflections/README.md

 # Webhook Reflections

-Any POST payload sent to /webhook will be sent to all webhooks from .env file
+Any POST payload / GET query sent to /webhook will be sent to all webhooks from .env file